commercial

 Every showroom and service center construction assignment is structured around milestone ownership and field continuity.
 We plan the scope so site readiness, vertical work, utilities, and turnover decisions stay visible to the owner instead of becoming disconnected trade issues later in the job.

-• Finish and utility planning for front- and back-of-house operations
+• Finish and utility planning that supports both showroom presentation and back-of-house operational performance requirements

 Those inclusions are important because owners usually need more than simple completion.
 They need a facility or site condition that supports opening, startup, leasing, or active operations without a messy final stretch of unresolved punch and coordination.